World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Benchmark and Application

 In this section, we construct three evaluation tasks based on the vision-language annotations introduced in Section~\ref{sec:dataset}.
-These tasks are designed to evaluate whether existing Multimodal Large Language Models (MLLMs) can achieve a genuine understanding of human-centric manipulation tasks in highly generalized in-the-wild environments.
+These tasks are designed to evaluate whether existing Multimodal Large Language Models (MLLMs) can achieve a genuine understanding of human-centric manipulation tasks in highly generalized, in-the-wild environments.

 We define the following three evaluation tasks and test several closed-source and open-source MLLMs, including GPT-4o~\cite{hurst2024gpt}, Doubao-seed~\cite{bai2024seed}, and Qwen~\cite{yang2025qwen3}.
 Detailed experimental setups and data statistics are provided in the supplementary material.
-(1) \textbf{Spatial Referring (SR)}: Given a human manipulation image and a description of the spatial relationships among multiple objects in the scene, the model is required to output the pixel coordinates of a specified region.
+(1) \textbf{Spatial Referring (S.R.)}: Given a human manipulation image and a description of the spatial relationships among multiple objects in the scene, the model is required to output the pixel coordinates of a specified region.
 Performance is measured by the probability that the predicted point lies within the target area.
-(2) \textbf{Subtask Prediction (SP)}: Given a piece of human manipulation video, the current task description, and four candidate options for the next action, the model must select the correct subsequent action.
-(3) \textbf{Completion Verification (CV)}: Given a piece of human manipulation video and the current task description, the model needs to determine whether the task has been completed.
+(2) \textbf{Subtask Prediction (S.P.)}: Given a piece of human manipulation video, the current task description, and four candidate options for the next action, the model must select the correct subsequent action.
+(3) \textbf{Completion Verification (C.V.)}: Given a piece of human manipulation video and the current task description, the model needs to determine whether the task has been completed.
+Evaluation details will be provided in the supplementary material.
+As shown in Table~\ref{tab:vlm}, scores for the S.R. task and C.V. task are generally low, whereas scores for the S.P. task remain relatively high.
+This discrepancy reflects the characteristics of existing VLMs, which demonstrate competent performance in high-level task decomposition but exhibit limitations in dynamic progress modeling and spatial understanding in specific embodied tasks.
+Specifically, on the S.R. task, scores of all VLMs are below 0.5, and on the C.V. task, all models perform slightly above 0.5, suggesting that their abilities in such contexts remain limited.
+Notably, Qwen3-VL-Plus, which was pre-trained on spatial-understanding data, achieves the best performance on the S.R. task.
+These experimental results collectively demonstrate that general-purpose, vanilla VLMs still fall short in embodied tasks.
+Our WIYH dataset, with its rich annotations of human activities, scene depth, and object masks, presents a promising foundation for future embodied pre-training.